avtarman/Artus-3D-Resources/ArtusAPI/robot/artus_lite/README.md

 ## Power Requirement

-The Artus Lite should be connected to a 12 VDC power supply, requiring a maximum instantaneous draw of 196W.
+The Artus Lite should be connected to a 24 VDC power supply, requiring a maximum instantaneous draw of 160W, minimum 48W and typical 100W.

 ## Communication Methods

-The Artus Lite is equipped with Serial over USB, WiFi and CANbus.
+The Artus Lite is equipped with Serial over USB, RS485, and CANbus.

+Hands are shipped at default with USB communication enabled unless otherwise specified.

 ## Hand Joint Map
 Below is a Joint index guide mapped to a normal human hand with the naming convention and joint indices of the hand for control purposes.